syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Docking-Events.md

 ### DockMenuClick event

-[DockMenuClick](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~DockMenuClick_EV.html) event gets fired, when the redock context menu item has been clicked.
+[DockMenuClick](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~DockMenuClick_EV.html) event gets fired, when the re-dock context menu item has been clicked.
 The menu button available for the docked controls, provides options for changing the docking position.
-Whenever the user tries to redock the control to some other position, DockMenuClick event will be triggered.
+Whenever the user tries to re-dock the control to some other position, DockMenuClick event will be triggered.
 The options provided are left, top, right and bottom.
-These redock context menu item option is available only in `VS2008` Docking Style.
-The redock style can be displayed using the below code.
+These re-dock context menu item option is available only in `VS2008` Docking Style.
+The re-dock style can be displayed using the below code.

 #### Event data

-The [DockMenuClickEventHandler](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockMenuClickEventHandler.html) receives an argument of type [DockMenuClickEventArgs](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockMenuClickEventArgs.html)containing data related to this event.
+The [DockMenuClickEventHandler](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockMenuClickEventHandler.html) receives an argument of type [DockMenuClickEventArgs](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockMenuClickEventArgs.html) containing data related to this event.
 The following DockMenuClickEventArgs members provide information specific to this event.

 <table>
 <tr>